An Evaluation of Large Language Models for Detection of Malicious Python Packages: Methodology

 \subsection{Model Selection}

-We categorize LLMs across two primary dimensions: availability (open-source vs. proprietary) and domain specialization (general-purpose vs. coder).
-Additionally, we consider technical specifications such as parameter size and context width.
-Hence, we can isolate the effects of local deployment from commercial-level performance.
-Furthermore, we evaluate whether specialized code training (coder models) offers an advantage over general reasoning (general models) capabilities.
-We select 13 models, as shown in Table \ref{tab:model_selection}.
+We categorize \glspl{llm} by availability (open-source vs. proprietary) and specialization (general vs. coder).
+This setup helps to understand the performance of open-source \glspl{llm} against commercial \glspl{llm} and whether specialized code training outperforms general reasoning.
+We select 13 \glspl{llm} from 7 different providers to cover variety, as shown in Table \ref{tab:model_selection}.